ncaccia/full-stack-open/README.md

       - define routes to the application
         - define event handler HTTP requests
         - Express automatically sets the Content-Type header
+        - In an Express.js application, the `app._router.stack` property is a part of the internal implementation of the Express router.
+It is essentially an array that contains all the middleware and route handlers that have been registered on the application instance.
+          - When you define routes using methods like app.get(), app.post(), etc., Express registers these routes as layers in the \_router.stack
+          - Nested Routers: If you use express.Router(), the nested routers are also included in the \_router.stack as middleware.
+        - `console.log(app._router.stack);`
       - [nodemon](https://github.com/remy/nodemon) to easy restart the server `npm install --save-dev nodemon` --> install it as a Dev dependency
   - REST -> Representational State Transfer
     - how RESTful APIs are typically understood in web applications.
 REST refers to as a uniform interface, which means a consistent way of defining interfaces that makes it possible for systems to cooperate.